Lorraine A. Dolbeare, 88 - Local Headline News

 KENNEBUNKPORT, ME — Lorraine Ann Dolbeare, (Gerry) 88, of Kennebunkport, ME passed away peacefully on Feb 7, 2021 surrounded by loving family.

-Lorraine is survived by her children Glenn Dolbeare and his wife Melanie of Bridgeton, ME, Joanna Dolbeare of New Hampshire, Marilyn Watson and her husband Kevin of Bourne, MA, Jim Dolbeare and his wife Sandi of Methuen, MA as well as 10 grandchildren and 10 great grandchildren.
+Lorraine is survived by her children Glenn Dolbeare and his wife Melanie of Wakefield; Joanna Dolbeare of New Hampshire; Marilyn Watson and her husband Kevin of Bourne; Jim Dolbeare and his wife Sandi of Methuen; as well as 10 grandchildren and 10 great grandchildren.
 Lorraine is also survived by her brother Bob Gerry and his wife Helene of Derry, NH.

 Due to COVID-19, visitation and burial will be private.